eskatos/qipki/site/src/main/website/markup/build.md

     mvn -pl web-client gwt:run

+### Full rebuild and deployment of qipki.org

+    mvn -pl site-maven-plugin,site install

+TODO Document the site generation and deployment

 ## Profiles

 Profiles described here are not activated by default and released versions of QiPki are of course not built using any of them.